Vansh1379/shoppr/Frontend-2/README.md

-Here’s a separate README for the **Shoppr Frontend** repository:

----

 # Shoppr Frontend

 This is the frontend of **Shoppr**, an e-commerce platform that allows users to browse products, manage their cart, and complete secure purchases.
 Built with React, Vite, TypeScript, and Tailwind CSS, the frontend integrates with the backend for authentication, product management, and payment processing.